 1. Create a healthy workspace

 For people who work at a computer all day, the easiest way to do that is set your desk and chair up to be as ergonomic as possible.
-The Mayo Clinic has some great tips to promote healthy hip and body alignment while working, including a high-quality, supportive chair and proper foot placement.

 But if you are already having hip pain while sitting, I’d take this even one step further and look for a sit/stand desk.
 This will give you the option to change your body position throughout the day to make sure you’re not standing or sitting too much.